Is life Insurance still relevant during my golden years?

 While the factors above are relevant to consider, let's explore why maintaining life insurance might still be a smart decision.

-If you're a business owner, life insurance can help protect your business and ensure its continuity in the event of your passing.
+If you're a business owner, life insurance can help protect your business and ensure its continuity in the event of your passing, such as:

 As you transition into retirement, it's smart to reassess your financial commitments, including life insurance.